wp-plugins/coolclock/trunk/readme.txt

 - Can be added via a widget, shortcode or theme function
 - No flash, meaning compatible with pads and most other javascript enabled mobile devices
-- 21 different skins to choose from
+- 21 different skins to choose from or
 - Custom skin option to create your own skin style
 - Linear or logarithmic time scale